 - Are there enough resources available to undertake the projects?
 It could mean funds to do both the maintenance and the capital project.
 If not then the priority of which to do first would need to play a role

 - With new buildings also come added maintenance costs.
 These demands have to be calculated over a long period as buildings are designed to be there for over 20 years.
 The staffing of the new facilities and what would be the financial burden on the existing business.

 - Will the new project be built to replace a building or facility that is part of the neglected maintenance?
 What will be the result of this new project?
 Will it lessen the maintenance workload or increase it.

 - How will the project be funded?
-Will it be new debt and if so will the comp[any be able to get the required credit and how much of the operating profit will be required to fund such project.
+Will it is new debt and if so will the comp[any be able to get the required credit and how much of the operating profit will be required to fund such a project.

 - Has the right team been considered and do they understand the overall scope and their specific authority?